MrHid3/dotfilesetc/README.md

 ./install.sh
 ```

-ALternatively, to update the config to the one present on your pc:
+Alternatively, you can update the config to the one present on your pc:

 ```
 ./update.sh